Creating a New Standard for Data Privacy in Taiwan

 While the ways in which the law is interpreted varies between government and non-government agencies, both parties are subject to a variety of data protection principles as it relates to the law.
 These principles include:

-- Transparency– Both government and non-government agencies are responsible for notifying data subjects concerning various matter as it relates to data processing, including the identity of the agency, as well as the purposes for which personal data will be collected.
+- Transparency– Both government and non-government agencies are responsible for notifying data subjects concerning various matters as it relates to data processing, including the identity of the agency, as well as the purposes for which personal data will be collected.

 - Purpose limitation– Personal data may only be collected and processed in accordance with a specific purpose, and other purposes for which said personal data is to be processed must be pursuant to the PDPA.